The Annikki Poetry Festival

 Having published four novels, Katja Kettu is one of Finland’s most internationally successful writers.
 Her third novel Kätilö (The Midwife) has achieved great critical and commercial success.
 Translation rights for the novel have been sold to dozens of countries.
 A film based on the novel premiered last year.

 Laura Lindstedt is a writer and literature researcher living in Helsinki.
 Her novel Oneiron was published last year and went on to win Finland’s most important literary prize, the Finlandia Prize.
 Combining many kinds of materials and styles, Oneiron has reached an exceptionally wide literary audience in spite of its challenging nature

 Annikki OFF 2016

 The Annikki Poetry Festival has gathered around it a three-day off-tier event cycle called Annikki OFF.
-This is the fifth year in a row that the off-festival program and its dozens of literary events; Annikki OFF will be organized June 8-10, 2016.
+This is the fifth year in a row that the off-festival program and its dozens of literary events; Annikki OFF was organized June 8-10, 2016.
 Read more (in Finnish only).

 Meet us in social media

 - GREGORY PARDLO & HOT HEROS

 - YUMI FUZUKI